onflow/flow/agendas/2024/sprint-kickoff/2024-08-02-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉
 - Successfully tested new Flow bridge UI, testing bridging axlUSDC from base to polygon
 - Stopped ours and partner Consensus nodes from going OOM by adding a new config flag (`GOMEMLIMIT=12GiB`)
+- Completed diffing of transaction re-execution on inlined vs non-inlined state and validated there are no unexpected changes.
+- Cadence 1.0 feature branch with Atree register inlining support merged to flow-go master.
+- Implementation for handling of broken contracts (FLIP 282) deployed on Migration testnet.

 ### General updates